 - Students should aim to practice minimum 20 mins/ 6 days per week.

 Are there any other costs?
 Is there anything I need to bring?

 Please bring a notebook and pen and at least two pieces of music to practice.

 You may like to look at some exercises in advance.
 If so, please use the following links:

 The virtuoso pianist (Hanon)

 When I've finished, what course can I do next?

-This course will prepare you to join a Piano/keyboards or Piano workshop class in a subsequent term.
+This course will prepare you to join a Piano/keyboards or Piano workshop class during a subsequent term.
 Your tutor advise which level would suit you once you have settled back into a regular practice routine.